yarisvt/tyk-docs/tyk-docs/content/tyk-developer-portal/customise/customise-with-templates.md

 ---
 date: 2017-03-24T17:21:39Z
-title: Customise with templates
+title: Customise Page Templates
 menu:
   main:
     parent: "Customise"
-weight: 0
+weight: 2
 ---

 The Tyk Developer Portal can be fully customised using templates.
 The templates for the Portal are only available to On-Premises users currently.
 These templates are located in the `/opt/tyk-dashboard/portal` folder of your Tyk installation.